Should I apply to Oxbridge?

 Whilst a lot of people 'learn to love' their college, if you select the right one the first time round you’re far more likely to have a good Oxbridge experience, so do spend time browsing through them to decide.

-The best thing to do is visit and check out their websites but here are a few pointers to help you know what to look out for.
+The best thing to do is carry out some careful research by looking at each college's website, but here are a few pointers to help you know what to look out for.

 - Atmosphere - Each of the colleges will be famous for its own specific things, some for academic excellence and others for sporting achievements and student vibe.
 Try to bear these in mind as this will determine the feel of the college.
 If you get the chance try looking around the colleges and speaking to students to get an idea of this.
 Another good way is to get a feel for the ‘real’ college is to read the alternative prospectus that can be found for most colleges on their website.